trianglecurling/thebroomstack/README.md

 Currently, it is being re-written from the ground-up, so there's not much to demo right now.
 You can check out the code, however.

 ## Architecture
+Note: We are currently experimenting with moving to @deepkit/framework at the branch `deepkit-framework`.

 You will find project configuration at the root, and all source code in [/src/](./src).
 Fastify uses a plugin model ("everything is a plugin!"), so from there you will find a [plugins/](./src/plugins/) directory.
 Everything that is dependent on the request lifecycle will live in this folder.

 Since the client is dependent on the request lifecycle, it's a plugin, too!
 Client code lives in [/src/plugins/page/client/](./src/plugins/page/client).
 This is also where you will find the webpack build configuration.